Our First-Ever Internal Hackathon to build Awesome Apps 'Plot' and 'Sonnet'

 I’d call our first internal hackathon a huge success.

-By the way, we decided to such these hackathons every quarter.
+By the way, we decided to organize such hackathons every quarter.